aspose-barcode/Aspose.BarCode-Products/barcode/cpp/_index.md

 {{< blocks/products/pf/tab-content >}}
 <p>
- Aspose.BarCode for C++ is a rich-featured API to add barcode generation &amp; recognition capabilities as well as export the generated ones to different images with high quality.
-API provides barcode appearance manipulation such as bar color, background color, quality, rotation angle, x-dimension, size, captions, resolution and a lot more.
+ Aspose.BarCode for C++ is a multifunctional API aimed to add barcode generation and recognition features into C++ applications, as well as export generated barcodes to different high-quality image formats.
+This API enables the agjustment of barcode appearance parameters, such as bar color, background color, image quality, rotation angle, x-dimension, size, captions, resolution, and many others.
 </p>

 <p>
- Aspose.BarCode for C++ supports multiple imaging, rotation, sizing, and printing features.
-Moreover, It provides encoding and decoding features for multiple symbologies including but not limited to QR Code, Aztec, Data Matrix, ISBN, code 39 and 93, PDF417, UPC, EAN, and GS1 DataMatrix.
+ Aspose.BarCode for C++ supports various imaging, rotation, sizing, and printing capabilities.
+Moreover, it provides generation and reading features for multiple symbologies, including but not limited to QR Code, Aztec, DataMatrix, ISBN, Code 39 and 93, PDF417, UPC, EAN, and GS1 DataMatrix.
 </p>

 {{< /blocks/products/pf/tab-content >}}